Josh-E-S/pexip-infinity-gcp-terraform/README.md

 # Pexip Infinity on Google Cloud Platform

 Infrastructure as Code template for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).
+This template will deploy the Pexip infrastructure, but still requires configuration after deployment.

 ## Overview